quantumlib/OpenFermion/cloud_library/README.md

    curl -X PUT --upload-file <your_files.zip> <signed_url>
    ```

-5. Wait for OpenFermion administrators to perform a security review of your data
+5. Wait OpenFermion administrators to perform a security review of your data
    and then transfer your data to the public facing producting bucket from where
    it can be downloaded.
-You'll know we're finished when we merge your pull
-   request.
+We will complete the process by merging your pull request.